 - Xtheta approved on December 1, 2017

-Kevin Newman, previously head of the Wirex partnership department and familiar with the licensing processes in Asia, commented on the situation on the market for cryptocurrency exchanges in Japan by saying the following:
+Kevin Newman is the former head of the Wirex partnership department.
+He is familiar with the licensing processes in Asia.
+In a statement about the situation on the market for cryptocurrency exchanges in Japan Newman commented the following:

 “Japan’s FSA is supposedly awaiting consideration of 150–200 applications.
 However, it is considered that only 20 potential applicants (will get the approval).
 Basically, those who have the resources to finance another 18-24 month licensing process.
 This is if FSA decides to get permission for drip-feeding.
 Coinbase can be a good example of such a sufficiently authoritative legal entity at the global level.
 The key question is “how many non-Japanese exchanges will receive a license?”.
 It will be interesting to see. “

 In addition to the fully licensed exchanges (Type I members), the Japan Virtual Currency Exchange Association (JVCEA) also admits so-called Type II members, consisting of those operators that have applied for licensing with the FSA but have not been granted approval yet.
 Currently, there are eight such Type II members: